News & Events

 ST JOHN'S History of the church and facts about the building.

 WORSHIP Details of our regular Sunday and mid-week services.
-(Special services such as harvest and Christmas will be listed in Forthcoming Events.)
+(Special services such as harvest and Christmas will be listed in News and Events.)

 CHRISTENINGS & WEDDINGS How to book.